Top 5 Tips for Conducting Pre-Employment Medical Exams

-- Definition of a Covered Employer and Applicant.
+- Definition of a Covered Employer and Candidate.
 The Regulation narrows the Ordinance’s coverage to those positions physically located within Philadelphia.
 Thus, presumably, employers based in Philadelphia with a multi-state presence do not have to comply with the Ordinance with respect to jobs located outside of Philadelphia, and a Philadelphia resident applying for a job outside of Philadelphia is not protected.
 Left undefined is exactly how to determine whether a job is located in Philadelphia or not—for instance, in the case of mobile workers.

 - Current Employees Applying for New Positions.
-The Regulation also notes that if an individual seeks a new position with the same employer, in setting the pay for that new position, the employer cannot rely on salary history that the employer may have obtained from the applicant in connection with the (old) initial application for employment.
+The Regulation also notes that if an individual seeks a new position with the same employer, in setting the pay for that new position, the employer cannot rely on salary history that the employer may have obtained from the candidate in connection with the (old) initial application for employment.

 - Voluntary Salary Disclosures.
-The Regulation attempts to clarify when an applicant has “knowingly and willingly disclosed” prior salary information without unlawful coercion such that the employer can rely upon that information.
+The Regulation attempts to clarify when an candidate has “knowingly and willingly disclosed” prior salary information without unlawful coercion such that the employer can rely upon that information.
 It provides the following example: “a Prospective Employee ‘knowingly and willingly’ discloses the employee’s salary history in the context of an employment interview if the Prospective Employee voluntarily, and not in response to a question from the interviewer, makes the disclosure while knowing or having been informed that such disclosure may be used in determining any offered salary.”
-The Regulation does not, unfortunately, provide specific instructions or safe harbor language as to how an employer may adequately “inform” an applicant that disclosure “may be used in determining any offered salary” without being accused of coercing the disclosure.
+The Regulation does not, unfortunately, provide specific instructions or safe harbor language as to how an employer may adequately “inform” an candidate that disclosure “may be used in determining any offered salary” without being accused of coercing the disclosure.

 If the Philadelphia Wage Equity Ordinance is upheld, it will join the following jurisdictions in banning salary history inquiries: